bitplane/bitplane.net/dev/amos/index.md

 of screens in [DPaint](/log/2005/seascape) without tiling, and [make games](eggit) and share them with the kids in school.

-The empowerment, the loss of craftmanship and the hypocrisy were all real.
+The empowerment, the loss of craftsmanship and the hypocrisy were all real.

 ## Some projects